-Your Standard Insurance Cover in Division 2 ceases on the earliest of the following events:
+Your Standard Insurance Cover in Division 3 ceases on the earliest of the following events:

-- the date you cease Employment; - your Superannuation Date; - for death, the date you take out a continuation option; - for Death and TPD cover, two years (or five years if you've taken leave without pay/parental leave to work for another part of the Qantas Group) after you commence leave without pay/parental leave approved by your employer, if you have not returned to work.
-This term may be extended in special circumstances as approved by the Insurer; - for Disability cover, the day you commence leave without pay/parental leave.
-Disability cover will recommence provided you return within a maximum leave period of two years (five years if you have taken leave without pay/parental leave to work for another part of the Qantas Group); - the day before you commence service in the armed forces of any country (excluding Australian Defence Force Reservists not deployed overseas); - for death, if you receive your Death Benefit prior to your death; or - you die.
+- the date you cease Employment; - your Superannuation Date; - for death and TPD, the date you take out a continuation option: - two years (or five years if you've taken leave without pay/parental leave to work for another part of the Qantas Group) after you commence leave without pay/parental leave approved by your employer, if you have not returned to work.
+This term may be extended in special circumstances as approved by the Insurer: - the day before you commence service in the armed forces of any country (excluding Australian Defence Force Reservists not deployed overseas); - for death and TPD, when a Death or TPD Benefit is paid or if you receive your Death Benefit prior to your death; or - you die.